-The PSU test coordinator provides schools with the test materials specified in the appropriate test administration guide.
-School test coordinators also provide directions to test administrators for distributing the test materials.
+At each school, the school test coordinator oversees the distribution, collection, and return of the test materials.
+School test coordinators also provide directions to test administrators for distributing the test materials to students for testing purposes.

-Placing test materials on students' desks before the beginning of a test administration is a violation of the procedures outlined in the test administration guides and the Testing Code of Ethics.
+Placing test materials on students' desks before the beginning of a test administration is a violation of the procedures outlined in the test administration guides.

 With the exception of required test materials, the test administrator should not give students additional materials during the test administration without the prior written consent of the Annual Testing Program.
 Only supplemental materials specified in the appropriate test administration guide (or published supplements or updates) may be used during the test administration.

-Reference books, textbooks, thesauruses, bookmarks, multiplication tables, number lines, music, MP3 players, cameras, cell phones, personal learning devices, personal computers, smartpens, smartwatches, or any other electronic devices are prohibited during the administration of any test in the Annual Testing Program (see Testing Room, Testing Violations, and Irregularities).
+Reference books, textbooks, thesauruses, bookmarks, multiplication tables, number lines, music, MP3 players, cameras, cell phones, personal learning devices, personal computers, smartpens, smartwatches, smart glasses, or any other electronic devices are prohibited during the administration of any test in the Annual Testing Program (see Testing Room, Testing Violations, and Irregularities).

-Accounting For and Storing Test Materials
+Accounting for and Storing Test Materials